-A very popular search scenario is searching on person names.
-As most person names are not unique, an initial search on a person name can yield multiple search results that each reference resources describing different persons.
+A very popular search scenario is searching on personal names.
+As most person names are not unique, an initial search on a person’s name can yield multiple search results that each reference resources describing different persons.
 For example, a search on the name of “John Smith” may yield search results that reference resources with information about an explorer, resources about a botanist and curator of Kew Gardens, resources about a professional wrestler, and still other resources about other people that are named “John Smith.”
-As search queries are often an incomplete expression of the information needed, the user will often revise the search query to focus in on search results.
-Such revisions including adding addition search terms to the name.
+As search queries are often an incomplete expression of the information needed, the user will often revise the search query to focus on search results.
+Such revisions including adding additional search terms to the name.
 For example, suppose the user is searching for information relating to the explorer John Smith’s interactions with Chief Powhatan.
 The user may revise the query to read “John Smith Chief Powhatan.”
 The search query will cause a search engine to provide search results that reference documents that are more likely to satisfy the user’s informational needs.

 When Wikipedia has an entry about more than one person with the same name, it contains “disambiguation” information.
 In addition to the person’s name, it may contain other terms to identify which person is being referred to.
-In the case of the John Smiths, I am writing about, that may be:
+In the case of John Smiths, I am writing about, that may be: